Skip to main content

 Scaling and Performance

 Exekra scales execution capacity by adding runners.
-The orchestrator remains a single instance that manages work distribution through a Redis-backed queue.
+The hub remains a single instance that manages work distribution through a Redis-backed queue.
 This section covers the infrastructure considerations for scaling deployments.

 Horizontal Scaling with Runners

 Each runner provides one concurrent execution slot.
 To increase throughput, register additional runners on dedicated machines.
-The orchestrator assigns work to runners automatically based on availability — runners with the most recent heartbeat are preferred.
+The hub assigns work to runners automatically based on availability.
+Runners with the most recent heartbeat are preferred.

 RunnersConcurrent ExecutionsUse Case